samlaf/samlaf.github.io/_drafts/2025-07-04-config-as-code.md

 5. flat config turned to json for hierarchical namespacing
 6. json converted to proper hierarchical config format ([yaml, toml, hcl](https://www.youtube.com/watch?v=PJyQRWDMlKs)) as some dev gets tired of not having comments (json is a data transport format; not a config language)

 Most projects would be better off stopping the pendulum at this 6 o'clock position, and spend their time on more meaningful and useful things.
-However, every team contains a mid-curved smarty pants engineer who doesn't have anything better to do during weekends than to typify his project's config for UlTiMaTe SaFeTy.
-Upon facing the 1K LoC PR on monday morning, his project lead turns to the [grug brain manifesto](https://grugbrain.dev/) for advise and a quick rebuttal, but to his big dismay realizes grug completely forgot to advise against the config complexity demon spirit.
+However, every team contains an overzealous teammate who doesn't have anything better to do during weekends than to typify his project's config for UlTiMaTe SaFeTy.
+Upon facing the 1K LoC PR on Monday morning, his project lead turns to the [grug brain manifesto](https://grugbrain.dev/) for advice and a quick rebuttal, but to his dismay realizes grug completely forgot to advise against the config complexity demon spirit.
 He is, begrudgingly, forced to accept the PR.
 And thus typically describes how most projects eventually do enter the DSL config pendulum, which we describe below.
-Most get forever stuck in this phase, oscillating between extremely complex solutions that each have tradeoffs, with neither having yet matured to a scale of industry wide adoption.
+Most get forever stuck in this phase, oscillating between extremely complex solutions that each have trade-offs, with neither having yet matured to a scale of industry wide adoption.

 ## DSL Config Pendulum